Frequently Asked Questions

 report due?
 What information must the report contain?

-details is an insurer required to provide regarding the staffing of a Special
+- What details is an insurer required to provide regarding the staffing of a Special

 Answer: The Plan must include the name, title, job description and geographical location of each investigator in the SIU.
 Insurers must demonstrate that investigators meet the specific education or experience qualifications specified by Section 409 (b)(3) and Regulation 95 86.6(c).
 Among these qualifications is an associate's or bachelor's degree in criminal justice or a related field such as police science, forensic science, government/public administration, security management and pre-law.

-there a requirement for an SIU to include a minimum number of investigators?
+- Is there a requirement for an SIU to include a minimum number of investigators?

 Answer: No. Each company has broad latitude in deciding how much of its resources will be dedicated to fraud prevention.
 However, companies must justify the adequacy of these resources.

-is meant by the vulnerability of an insurer?
+- What is meant by the vulnerability of an insurer?

 Answer: Vulnerability means the risk of potential loss from fraud, which varies from company to company.
 It is an important factor for insurers to consider when preparing a Fraud Prevention Plan.
 For example, strict underwriting guidelines coupled with thorough investigations of all policy applicants will decrease vulnerability.